MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 Follow these steps to copy a configuration profile:

-1. Under the **Policy management** pivot, select the profile you want to make a copy.
+1. Under the **Configuration profiles** pivot, select the profile you want to make a copy.
 1. Select **Copy profile**.
 1. Under **Copy configuration profile**, enter a profile name and description and then select **Add**.